 Treatment for a Rolando fracture

 Mobility and hand strengthening exercises should be done as part of a full rehabilitation program.
-When getting back into sport, the use of a protective thumb splint or support is recommended.
+When getting back into sports, the use of a protective thumb splint or support is recommended.